gochoam/phosphor-boxpanel/README.md

 let w3 = new Widget();
 ```

-The size of the widgets inside a box panel can be set by means of the widget
+The relative sizes of the widgets inside a box panel can be set by means of the
-stretch factors, using relative sizes for each widget inside the box
+widget stretch factors, using relative weights for each widget inside the box
 panel.
 The following code sets the stretch factors to 1, 2 and 3, making `w2`
 twice as wide as `w1` and `w3`3 times wider.
 The actual size depends on the box
 area these have to fill: